Langwarrin

 Langwarrin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 17 such projects that could impact the area.
-Notable ones include the 82 Edward Street Residential Development, the Langwarrin Community Centre and Early Years Project, the 46-48 Edward Street Townhouses, and the Potts Road Subdivision (68-74 Potts Road).
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 17 projects likely affecting the region.
+Notable initiatives include the 82 Edward Street Residential Development, Langwarrin Community Centre and Early Years Project, 46-48 Edward Street Townhouses, and Potts Road Subdivision (68-74 Potts Road).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.